antonkolmogorov/SyntheticRabbit/readme.md

 ### REST API:

 `/get?id={user id}` returns JSON representation of the User object if there is one with id provided.
-If no User object with this id found in DB, "no user found" message will be shown.
+If no User object with this id found in DB, "user not found" message will be shown.

 `/create?login={login}&password={password}&name={name}&surname={surname}&email={email}` creates User with given credentials in DB and returns it's JSON representation.